 Home Book Art Quilts Quilt Repair Lectures and Workshops Quilt History Costumes Resumé Contact

 With this information, I can give you my opinion and a rough estimate via e-mail, but I can give a firm estimate only when I see the quilt "in person".

 I currently have a waiting list.
 At this point, I can’t really give you a time estimate, I suspect it will be at least *11* months.
 But we can certainly discuss your quilt now via email, and I will put you on my list if you decide to proceed.
-I have recently started working with an assistant, and you will be able to choose to have her do the work somewhat earlier and at a slightly lower cost under my guidance.
+I have recently started working with several assistants.
+Your quilt will likely go to one of them.
+Their work will be done under my guidance.

+Home Book Art Quilts Quilt Repair Lectures and Workshops Quilt History Costumes Resumé Contact